ravenjoswell/Project-Wellness-Synergy/README.md

 Diet Planning to manage symptoms
 Mindfulness Practices for stress relief
 Journaling to track daily progress
+Profile Dashboard to track recipes, journal entries, as well as a chart for mindfulness entries.

 🛡️ Secure Backend:
 Developed with Django, handling secure management of your personal data.